-- serve probation and require a PIP;
+• Serve probation and require a CTT-PIP;

-- not serve probation, but require a PIP; or

-- neither serve probation, nor a PIP.
+- Not serve probation, but require a CTT-PIP; or - Neither serve probation, nor a CTT-PIP.

-Regional Offices are required to submit to the National Office of Job Corps, Division of Educational Services, a composite list of those programs designated to serve probation and a copy of the PIP for each targeted center.
+Regional Offices are required to submit to the Office of Job Corps, Division of Educational Services, a composite list of those programs designated to serve probation and a copy of the CTT-PIP for each targeted center.

-All CTT programs designated to serve probation by the Regional Office will be required to have a PIP.
-The center, Regional Project Manager and, as appropriate, NTC, will work together to develop, implement, and monitor PIPs.
-If necessary, PIPs should be modified with Regional Office approval to achieve desired results.
+All CTT programs designated to serve probation by the Regional Office will be required to have a CTT-PIP.
+The center, Contracting Officer's Representative (COR) and, as appropriate, National Training Contractor (NTC), will work together to develop and implement CTT-PIPs.
+CTT-PIPs will be updated quarterly, and be reviewed by Regional and National offices as follows: